 First Time Homebuyer

-Lottery Applications must be submitted to BAAHA (see below) by no later than 5:00pm Wednesday October 13, 2023.
+Lottery Applications must be submitted to BAAHA before 5:00 Friday December 15, 2023 (see below).
+This deadline has passed.
 BAAHA will review the Lottery Application and provide applicants a preliminary determination regarding their Program eligibility and to establish the applicant’s Program preferences.
 Applicants will have an opportunity to appeal an ineligible determination for reconsideration.
 Applicants who pass the preliminary eligibility screening may participate in the lottery.
 However, the preliminary screening to participate in the lottery is not a Program approval.
 Top-ranked lottery winning applicants will be required to go through a comprehensive Program approval process.

 The Bay Area Affordable Homeownership Alliance, Inc. © 2021 | All Rights Reserved